Batman12456/Hangman-Game/README.md

 Credits:

-            This repo was taken up as a problem statement(https://github.com/patrick-batman/Mosaic-24) for the MOSAIC(Deep Learning Competition in UDYAM'24, IIT BHU held by Electronics Engineering Society.
+            This repo was taken up as a problem statement(https://github.com/patrick-batman/Mosaic-24) for MOSAIC(Deep Learning Competition) in UDYAM'24, IIT BHU held by Electronics Engineering Society.
             The problem setter was Raunak Pandey(https://github.com/patrick-batman)